How To Select Multiple Layers in Procreate

 An alternative method to the one outlined above would be to group all the layers you wish to copy.
-This will allow you to keep working in the same canvas, but does have a downside.
+This will allow you to keep working on the same canvas, but it does have a downside.

 Merging multiple layers will make it impossible to work on individual layers.
 Instead, they will represent a single object in Procreate, and any changes you make to it will reflect on the whole.